Managing Your Grant

 When can I expect payments on my CIRM award?

-CIRM makes quarterly, annual, or operational milestone payments on grant awards based on the Budget Period start date and the RFA or operational milestones outlined in the Notice of Award.
-The first payment is made upon CIRM’s receipt of a fully signed NGA.
+CIRM makes semi-annual, annual, or operational milestone payments on grant awards based on the Budget Period start date or operational milestones outlined in the Notice of Award.
+The first payment is made upon CIRM’s receipt of a fully signed NOA.

-For awards without Operational Milestones, quarterly or annual payments will continue to be processed as long as all required reports are complete and submitted on time.
+For awards without Operational Milestones, semi-annual or annual payments will continue to be processed as long as all required reports are submitted on time and accepted by CIRM.
 If a report is more than 60 days overdue, CIRM reserves the right to hold future payments on the grant award.
-The final payment on all grant awards is held until all required reports are received and accepted by CIRM.
+Reporting requirements more than 90 days overdue may trigger an institutional hold on all payments to the grantee institution, The final payment on all grant awards is held until all required reports are received and accepted by CIRM.

-For awards with Operational Milestones (CLIN and TRAN), the first payment is issued upon initiation of an award.
+For awards with Operational Milestones, the first payment is issued upon initiation of an award.
 Subsequent payments will be disbursed upon completion of specific Operational Milestones.
 Costs resulting from a delay or failure to meet an Operational Milestone will be the sole responsibility of the recipient.
 Successful applicants will have thoughtfully accounted for foreseeable project risks and developed contingency plans that do not involve additional funding from CIRM.

 CIRM reserves the right to hold or terminate disbursements if CIRM determines, in its sole discretion, that a Suspension Event has occurred.
 A “Suspension Event” means a pre-defined condition that triggers a hold of CIRM funding until the suspension event has been resolved, if resolvable.